cybercongress/cybertensor-developer-docs/docs/senate.md

 Using:
 ```
-btcli root proposals
+ctcli root proposals
 ```
 the delegate:
 - Copies the proposal hash from the overview
-- Runs `btcli root senate_vote` and passes the proposal hash, either with the argument `--proposal` or when prompted to enter the proposal hash by the command.
+- Runs `ctcli root senate_vote` and passes the proposal hash, either with the argument `--proposal` or when prompted to enter the proposal hash by the command.
 - After they've entered a proposal hash, they will then be prompted to either cast an approval or a disapproval.
 Once confirmed, the vote will be included in the next block and counted in the vote.
-This can be confirmed with both `btcli root proposals`.
+This can be confirmed with both `ctcli root proposals`.